 Prior to construction, you must obtain zoning and permitting approvals from local authorities as well as their national aviation administration, which in the United States is the Federal Aviation Administration (FAA).
 In most jurisdictions in the United States, you will need a letter of intent (LOI) from a wireless carrier (e.g., Verizon) to secure approval for building a cell tower.

-Additionally, you have to coordinate with an electric utility for power supply service to the site, as well as manage telecommunications service delivery to the site.
+Additionally, you have to coordinate with an electric utility for power supply service to the cell site, as well as manage telecommunications service delivery to the site.

-Tower construction involves a project team of 5 to 7 people that are dispatched to the site, where a temporary field office is often established.
+Tower construction involves a project team of 5 to 7 people that are dispatched to the cell site, where a temporary field office is often established.

 At first, you will prepare the construction site by leveling the land, removing vegetation, building gravel or paved access roads, and installing fences.
 Additionally, you will conduct a sampling and analysis of soil and groundwater at the site to determine if there are any removal or remediation needs.

 Next, you will build the tower foundation in order to anchor the tower to the ground, as well as construct the equipment pad to support the future tenant’s shelter.
 This process involves excavation, caissons, and the pouring of concrete.